 The Mazdan calendar cannot use the Gregorian reckoning of years because the Mazdan year starts on the Vernal Equinox in March: the Mazdan year occurs within most of one Gregorian year and almost three months of the next Gregorian year.
 Therefore, a Mazdan reckoning of years must be used.
 The OTWL generally uses the ZRE (Zoroastrian Religious Era) system, which began on the northern Vernal Equinox of 1737 BC.
 This was the dawn of the Age of Aries and is considered to be the beginning of the mission of Zarathusthra.

-Below is the Mazdan Calendar for the year 3755 ZRE (Zoroastrian Religious Era), which begins on March 19, 2017 and ends on March 19, 2018.
+Below is the Mazdan Calendar for the year 3755 ZRE (Zoroastrian Religious Era), which begins on March 19, 2017 and ends on March 19, 2018, and the Mazdan Calendar for the year 3756 ZRE, which begins on March 20, 2018 and ends on March 19, 2019.
 The Mazdan month names and Zodiac names are given along with English translations.
 Within each month, the Mazdan day numbers and names are given along with the Mazdan celebrations.